magento/devdocs/src/guides/v2.3/javascript-dev-guide/javascript/js_init.md

 -  Using the `data-mage-init` attribute

    > This is used to target a specific HTML element.
 It is easier to implement and is commonly used for jQuery UI widgets.
 This method can only be implemented on the specified HTML tag.
-For example, `<nav data-mage-init='{ "<component_name>": {...} }'></nav>`.
+For example, `<nav data-mage-init='{"<component_name>": {...}}'></nav>`.
 This is preferred for its concise syntax, and direct access to the HTML element.

 -  Using the `<script type="text/x-magento-init"> ... </script>` tag